 We are committed to staff retention, development and equality.
 Our staff have access to hundreds of discounts and benefits through Perkbox, as well as the chance to win vouchers from our REACH Awards.

-• Experience of working with children in the Looked After sector
+- Minimum two years’ experience of working with children in the Looked After Sector.

 The recruitment process aims to create and maintain a safe workforce and contains robust vetting procedures.
 The successful applicant will be appointed subject to references, enhanced DBS and screening.

 We also have a similar role in residential care, click here for more info.